natalieagus/50002-2022/_notes/i_betacpu.md

 > The CPU **always** maintains an internal register called the Program Counter (PC) that holds the memory location of the next instruction to be executed.
 >

-Once the CPU knows the address of the first instruction to be executed, it can fetch it from the Memory Unit and execute it.
-The next steps are easy.
+Once the CPU knows the address of the very first instruction to be executed, it can fetch that first instruction from the Memory Unit and execute it.
+Figuring out the addresses of the subsequent instructions is easy:
 * The first instruction will then tell the CPU what to do next, where is the second instruction, and so on.
 * The second instruction will also tell the CPU what to do next, where is the third instruction, and so on.
 * This is repeated until the CPU met a `HALT()` instruction.

->As of now, you always assume that the content of the PC register is always initially zero (32-bit of zeroes), and that the first line of your program instruction is always put at memory address zero.
+>As of now, you always assume that the content of the PC register is always initially zero (32-bit of zeroes), and that the first line of your program instruction is always put at memory address zero (`0x00000000`).

 ###  Instruction Decoding